Fortes chaleurs, canicule

 Changement climatique et canicules.
 Effet sur la mortalité de 1970 à nos jours

-During the summers of 2015 through 2024, more than 155,000 emergency room visits and more than 33,000 SOS Médecins consultations were recorded in the SurSaUD® emergency and death surveillance system for metropolitan France, regarding the composite indicator tracked as part of the heat wave health management system (iCanicule), which includes heatstroke or hyperthermia, dehydration, and hyponatremia.
+During the summers of 2015 through 2024, more than 155,000 emergency room visits and more than 33,000 SOS Médecins consultations were recorded in the SurSaUD® emergency and death surveillance system for metropolitan France, regarding the composite indicator tracked as part of the heatwave health management system (iCanicule), which includes heatstroke or hyperthermia, dehydration, and hyponatremia.

 Reports from Previous Years

-Status Updates 2025
+2025 Status Updates

 Status Updates 2024